gadmiraal/Generative-AI-for-bio-molecule-design-notes/Master Thesis/MSc Thesis Scenarios for All-atom representation.md

 #### Discrete diffusion types
 - Apply categorical noise directly to sequence (use a masking technique)
 - Apply Gaussian noise to token-vector embeddings
+- Apply multinomial one hot distribution for amino acid type
 #### Sequence representations
 - All-atom representation using SMILES or SELFIES
 	- Maybe use the representation which has on average a shorter length?